-The architecture implements 2 variable speed drives of type Altivar 71 which are controlled via CANopen.
+The architecture implements 4 variable speed drives of type Altivar 71 which are controlled via CANopen.
 Each Altivar 71 drive is equipped with an optional encoder card.
 These devices must be configured within the SoMachine project.

-Therefore, the devices were added under the CANopen manager CANopen Performance.
+Therefore the devices were added under the CANopen manager CANopen Performance.

-Depending on the connected encoder, one device was added with the use of the Device Module ATV71\CANopen and one with the Device Module ATV71\CANopen\Enc, which are represented as a function template within the TVDA Device Module Library.
+Each device was added with the use of the Device Module ATV71\CANopen\Enc, which is represented as a function template within the TVDA Device Module Library.